Enhanced oil recovery: United States

 The Inflation Reduction Act of 2022 (IRA) updates tax credit law to encourage the use of carbon capture and storage.
 Tax incentives under the law provide up to $85/tonne for capture and storage in saline geologic formations or up to $60/tonne for used for enhanced oil recovery.
 The Internal Revenue Service relies on documentation from the corporation to substantiate claims on how much is being sequestered, and does not perform independent investigations.
 In 2020, a federal investigation found that claimants for the 45Q tax credit failed to document successful geological storage for nearly $900 million of the $1 billion they had claimed.

-One of the primary regulations governing EOR is the Safe Drinking Water Act of 1974 (SDWA), which gives most of the regulatory power over EOR and similar oil recovery operations to the EPA.
-The agency in turn delegated some of this power to its own Underground Injection Control Program, and much of the rest of this regulatory authority to state and tribal governments, making much of EOR regulation a localized affair under the minimum requirements of the SDWA.
-The EPA then collects information from these local governments and individual wells to ensure they follow overall federal regulation, such as the Clean Air Act, which dictates reporting guidelines for any Carbon Dioxide sequestration operations.
-Beyond the atmospheric concerns, most of these federal guidelines are to ensure that the Carbon Dioxide injection causes no major damage to America's waterways.
-Overall, the locality of EOR regulation can make EOR projects more difficult, as different standards in different regions can slow down construction and force separate approaches to utilize the same technology.

-EPA has issued Underground Injection Control (UIC) regulations in order to protect drinking water sources.
+One of the primary laws governing EOR is the Safe Drinking Water Act of 1974 (SDWA), which gives most of the regulatory power over EOR and similar oil recovery operations to the U.S. Environmental Protection Agency (EPA).
+The agency operates an Underground Injection Control (UIC) Program and has issued regulations in order to protect drinking water sources.
 Enhanced oil recovery wells are regulated as "Class II" wells by the EPA.
 The regulations require well operators to reinject the brine used for recovery deep underground in Class II disposal wells.
+EPA has delegated UIC enforcement authority to 34 states and tribal governments.
+Seven additional states and two tribal governments have limited UIC authority.
+The EPA collects information from the delegated agencies about individual wells to ensure compliance with UIC regulations and the Clean Air Act, which dictates reporting guidelines for any sequestration operations.
+Beyond the atmospheric concerns, most of these federal requirements are to ensure that the injection causes no major damage to America's waterways.
+Overall, the locality of EOR regulation can make EOR projects more difficult, as different standards in different regions can slow down construction and force separate approaches to utilize the same technology.